cmg-york/istardt/README.md

 1. Clone the repository
 2. Enter the project folder
+3. Make a copy of `settingsExample.xml` and rename the copy to `settings.xml`
-3. Go to `settingsExample.xml` and add in your GitHub username and personal access token (classic) with `read:packages` scope
+4. In `settings.xml`, add in your GitHub username and personal access token (classic) with `read:packages` scope
 ```xml
 <servers>
     <server>